-With the SUBSTR function you can copy a definable range from a string parameter.
+The SUBSTR function copies a definable range from a string parameter.

-Select Q parameter functions
+- Select Q-parameter functions

-- Select the STRING FORMULA function - Enter the number of the string parameter in which the TNC is to save the copied string.
+- Select the STRING FORMULA function

+- Enter the number of the string parameter in which the TNC is to save the copied string.
 Confirm with the ENT key